csaatechnicalarts/rust-graph-databases/public_html/content/posts/kuzudb_getting_started_cli.md

 RETURN *;
 ```

-Looking at the command line output for the statement above, Kuzu returns the data tagged with tuples indicating
+Looking at the command line output for the statement above, Kuzu presents the data tagged with tuples
-node table IDs and rows.
+that mark node table IDs and rows.

 ```KuzuDB, linenos
 (label:User, 0:0, {name:Carly,age:31})